oracle/accelerated-data-science/docs/source/user_guide/model_deployment/delete.rst

 Delete
 ******

-A model deployment can be deleted using a ``ModelDeployment`` objects.
+A model deployment can be deleted using a ``ModelDeployment`` object.

 When a model deployment is deleted, it deletes the load balancer instances associated with it.
 However, it doesn't delete other resources like log group, log, or model.